redcountryroad/OSCP-shortsheet/README.md

 13. Scheduled Tasks

 ## Windows PE methods
+0. Quick Wins
+-   Try the obvious - Maybe the user is SYSTEM or is already part of the Administrator group:
+    `whoami`
+    `net user "%username%"`

+-   Try the getsystem command using meterpreter - rarely works but is worth a try `meterpreter > getsystem`

 1. Scheduled Task/Job
 - Detection 1a: WinPEAS (under scheduled task), ensure that `scheduled task state = enabled` and `schedule type = daily` and `repeat every = 5 min` e.g.), `Author: NT AUTHORITY\SYSTEM or administrative user`
 - Detection 1b: `icacls C:\Users\steve\Pictures\BackendCacheCleanup.exe` ->  to check that non-administrative user can (W) or (F) to modify BackendCacheCleanup.exe at the directory.